jmgirard/lordicon/README.md

 {{< li lupuorrc >}}
 ```

-Look up an icon's `code` by browsing [lordicon.com](https://lordicon.com/icons), clicking on an icon you like and choosing Export to (HTML or Lottie).
+Look up an icon's `code` by browsing [lordicon.com](https://lordicon.com/icons), clicking on an icon and choosing Export > Embed HTML.

 ---